-Most of the endophytic species that we detected through cloning of bacterial rDNA sequences were not detected in previous culture-based approaches to identify endophytes in grapevine (Bell et al., 1995; Kirkpatrick, 2003).
-Since the 16 species that we detected were identified among just 58 clones in our recent preliminary studies, we expect that our full surveys of endophytic bacteria in grapevine this year will yield a far greater diversity than previously known.
+Last year, our preliminary analysis of just 58 clones revealed 16 different species, including several that had not been detected in previous culture-based approaches to identify endophytes in grapevine (Bell et al., 1995; Kirkpatrick, 2003).
+This year, our larger-scale analysis of symptomatic and asymptomatic grapevines confirmed that there is considerable diversity of endophytes in grapevines, with 558 bacterial taxa out of 8,094 clones.
+We also showed that some bacterial groups were more prevalent in healthy vs. diseased plants.
+An additional experiment with samples taken from healthy and diseased grapevines at different times during the season is in progress.
 Researchers working on biological control of the pathogen, as well as disease resistance in grapevine cultivars, will benefit from the information gained in this work.
 The work should enhance discovery of potential biological control agents for Pierce's disease and the implementation of biological control efforts underway.